drexed/cmdx-i18n/README.md

 ## Configuration

-If the `I18n` gem is installed, `cmdx-i18n` locales are automatically loaded and are managed through the `I18n.available_locales` option.
+If the `I18n` gem is installed in a Rails app, `cmdx-i18n` locales are automatically loaded and are managed through the `I18n.available_locales` option.

+## Local Version

-Execute the following command to copy any locale to the applications `config/locales` directory:
+Execute the following command to copy any locale to the Rails applications `config/locales` directory:

 ```bash
 rails generate cmdx:i18n:locale [LOCALE]